thierrygosselin/stackr/README.md

 Save and Exit with: crt-o, enter, crt-x

-Preferably, re-install all packages depending on OpenMP or Rcpp.
+Preferably, re-install all packages depending on OpenMP or Rcpp:

 ```r
 install.packages("Rcpp", type = "source")